wiredlime/figme/README.md

 ### Features

-* **Real-time Collaboration:** Users can chat and leaves comments, and drop reactions on the design place to communicate with other participants in real-time
+* **Real-time Collaboration:** Users can chat and leave comments, and drop reactions on the design place to communicate with other participants in real-time
 * **Design:** Users can create and see shapes, text, add images on a canvas created by each other in real-time
 * **Version History:** Users can track changes and revert to previous versions
 * **Layout switcher:** Users can switch inbetween 2 different layouts